Time and costs

 When you file your PCT application you must pay the full international search fee.
-If we have already conducted a patentability search for the same invention, you may request a partial refund of the international search fee.
+If we have already conducted a search for the same invention (for example an International Type Search), you may request a partial refund of the international search fee.
 The amount of the refund will depend on how much additional searching we need to do on your PCT application taking into account the results of your patentability search.

 Fees must be paid for a PCT application within 1 month of filing the application otherwise late fees will apply.
 Failure to pay these fees will result in the application being withdrawn.

 You will also need to pay various national fees in each country where you choose to begin the national phase.
 Failure to pay a fee can have serious consequences for the protection of your rights.

 Length of protection

 A standard patent gives long-term protection over an invention.
 It lasts for up to 20 years (or 25 years for pharmaceutical substances).

 An innovation patent is a relatively quick and inexpensive way to protect an advancement on existing technology rather than a groundbreaking invention.
 Protection lasts for a maximum of 8 years.